 What Are Real Estate Taxes?

 Real estate taxes are yearly assessments based on the assessed value of a residence.
 Every city and state government sets the real estate taxes rate by calculating the fair market value of a residence by the state’s configurable percentage to reach the tax assessment value.
-The amount of real estate taxes you pay will be determined by the worth of your house as well as the region of the nation in which you reside.
-Rural communities like Mississippi and Oklahoma are likely to have a far lower real estate tax rate than the popular large cities of Chicago and New York.
+The amount of real estate taxes you pay will be determined by the worth of your house and the region of the nation in which you reside.
+Rural communities like Mississippi and Oklahoma will likely have a far lower real estate tax rate than the popular large cities of Chicago and New York.

 How to Calculate Real Estate Taxes?